opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 In OpenToonz the Camera is defined by different parameters:

     - Width and Height, are the size of the camera usually expressed in inches.

-    - AR is the aspect ratio value resulting by the Width/Height formula.
+    - A/R is the aspect ratio value resulting by the Width/Height formula.

     - XPx and YPx that are the number of pixels for the Width and the Height respectively.

     - XDpi and YDpi that are the X and Y resolutions calculated using the standard formulas: XDpi=XPx/Width, and, YDpi=YPx/Height.
-This two fields can be forced having the same valu using the appropriate checkbox.
+This two fields can be forced to have the same value, using the appropriate checkbox.

 When inserting a value in one field, the others change accordingly as needed for having a consistent camera.
 You can decide which set of value has to be considered fixed by OpenToonz .
-The buttons of the top row and leftmost column of the camera parameters let you selct which colum and row of values has to be preserved by OpenToonz while changing the others as needed.
+The buttons of the top row and leftmost column of the camera parameters let you select which column and row of values has to be preserved by OpenToonz while changing the others as needed.

 The Use Current Level Settings button let you set the camera for framing exactly the content of the selected level.
 Just press this button and OpenToonz will calculate the appropriate values for the camera.

-Camera resolutions can also be selected from a list of predefined cameras.
-You can add any camera you define to the list, as well as remove any predefined camera from the list.
+Camera resolutions can also be selected from a list of predefined camera settings.
+You can add any camera preset you define to the list, as well as remove any predefined camera from it.

 .. note:: The predefined cameras list is saved in the file ``reslist.txt``  stored in the projectroot (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).

-.. tip:: **To add a predefined camera resolution:**
+.. tip:: **To add a preset camera resolution:**

     1. Set the resolution and A/R for the camera you want to save.

-    2. Click the + button on the right of the predefined cameras list.
+    2. Click the Add button on the right of the preset cameras list.

     3. Assign a name to the camera resolution and click the OK button.

-.. tip:: **To remove a predefined camera resolution:**
+.. tip:: **To remove a preset camera resolution:**

-    1. Select the camera resolution you want to remove in the predefined cameras list.
+    1. Select the camera resolution you want to remove in the preset cameras list.

-    2. Click the - button on the right of the predefined cameras list.
+    2. Click the Remove button on the right of the preset cameras list.

 .. _assigning_memory_for_the_undo_operations: